techcrunch/wp-async-task/README.md

 #### `prepare_data( $data )`

 Use this method to prepare the action's data for use in the asynchronous process.
-Data will be given to `prepare_data()` as an indexed, just as it would if you used `func_get_args()` to get a function's arguments.
+Data will be given to `prepare_data()` as an indexed array, just as it would if you used `func_get_args()` to get a function's arguments.
 This method needs to return an array containing the data in a more useful format.
 Since these values will be sent in a `POST` request, it's advisable to stick to scalar values for the most part.
 For example, on `'save_post'`, the action provides `$post_id` and the `$post` object, so we might do this:

 ```php
 protected function prepare_data($data){